Thermalization processes induced by quantum monitoring in multi-level systems: Rotating two-dimensional gas

-As example of partial ITT relevant for rotating cold atoms \cite{Cooper}, let us consider a particle of mass $m\equiv 1$ moving in the $x$-$y$ plane and subjected to an anisotropic harmonic potential with frequencies $\omega_1 \neq \omega_2$, along the $x$ and $y$ directions respectively.
+As example of partial ITT relevant for rotating two-dimensional gases \cite{Cooper}, let us consider a particle of mass $m\equiv 1$ moving in the $x$-$y$ plane and subjected to an anisotropic harmonic potential with frequencies $\omega_1 \neq \omega_2$, along the $x$ and $y$ directions respectively.
 Thus, the Hamiltonian is given by

 where $p_x$, $p_y$ denotes the momentum components of the particle in the $x$, $y$ directions, and $a_x$, $a_y$ are the annihilation operators associated to the particle along $x$ and $y$.
 The energy eigenstates are given by $\ket{n_x,n_y}$ to which correspond the energy values $E = \omega_1 n_x + \omega_2 n_y$, being $\ket{n_x}$ and $\ket{n_y}$ the $1$D harmonic oscillator states along $x$ and $y$, respectively.
 As measurement observable $\mathcal{O}$, let us choose the pseudo-angular momentum